What Is the Minimum Car Insurance Requirement in Delaware?

 These prices are only estimates based on rates for an average Delaware driver and should not be used to compare insurance prices.

-The premiums gathered by MoneyGeek were based on the state’s minimum coverage of 25/50/10 with $15,000 in personal injury protection coverage.
+The premiums gathered by MoneyGeek were based on the state’s minimum coverage of 25/50/10 with $15,000 in PIP per person and $30,000 per accident.
 A sample profile of a 40-year-old male based in Delaware with a 2010 Toyota Camry and a good driving record and credit score was used.

 What Is the Minimum Car Insurance Requirement in Delaware While Leasing a Car?